 A number of IU students each year choose to participate in a program organized by a different university or program provider.
 Although IU has more than 300 administered, co-sponsored, or unit-based programs on all eight campuses of Indiana University, we do not have a program in every country or city where you might want to study or you might not meet the eligibility requirements for our programs.
 For these reasons, and a number of others, students will study abroad with non-IU programs.

-For information about study abroad programs sponsored by other institutions attend a "Study Abroad 101" session, consult the available brochures and resource books.
+For general information about study abroad programs sponsored by other institutions check out the "Study Abroad 101" online presentation, consult the available brochures and resource books.
 Additional programs are available and you should check with the Office of Overseas Study in the Leo R. Dowling International Center, 111 South Jordan Avenue, to determine if transfer credit can be awarded.

 Students selecting non-IU programs need to consider the following: